oss-review-toolkit/ort/docs/how-to-add-support-for-new-package-manager.md

 1. How can you detect a project uses this specific package manager?
 2. How can you get the declared license for a package?
-3. How to can one get dependency tree including package names, versions?
+3. How can one get the dependency tree including package names, versions?
 4. How can one obtain the source code for a dependency?
 5. How can one separate code dependencies from build/test ones?
 6. Can you provide example projects that can be used test implementation?

-Let's assume you want to implement support for `pnpm` then
+*Let's assume you want to implement support for `pnpm` then*

-1. How can you detect a project is using pnpm?
+__1. How can you detect a project is using pnpm?__

 The presence of a [pnpm-lock.yaml](https://github.com/pnpm/pnpm/blob/master/pnpm-lock.yaml) file can uniquely identify that a project is using pnpm.
 You can't say the same for `package.json` as there are multiple package managers using a `package.json`.

-2. How can you get the declared license for a pnpm package??
+__2. How can you get the declared license for a pnpm package?__

 The pnpm package manager is part of Node.js ecosystem so it has package.json and uses npmjs.com as its central package repository.

-3. How to can one get dependency tree including package names, versions?
+__3. How can one get the dependency tree including package names, versions?__

 https://pnpm.js.org/en/cli/list

-4. How can one obtain the source code for a dependency of a pnpm-based project?
+__4. How can one obtain the source code for a dependency of a pnpm-based project?__

 Same as npm, pnpm queries registry.npmjs.com?

-5. How can one separate code dependencies from build/test ones in pnpm?
+__5. How can one separate code dependencies from build/test ones in pnpm?__

 Npmne.com has same scopes as `npm` and `yarn` - `dependencies` amd `devDependencies`

-6. Can you provide you provide some pnpm projects to test implementation?
+__6. Can you provide you provide some pnpm projects to test implementation?__

 > https://github.com/zkochan/packages/tree/2cb8e0072168869e86d8a81206330352455746cd/rename-overwrite